Explore the Guide

 Early Exploration & Planning

-Most buyers begin by exploring communities, floorplans, and general price ranges to understand what feels realistic and appealing.
+Most buyers begin by exploring communities, floorplans, and general price ranges to better understand what feels realistic and appealing.

 At this stage, it is common to: